-The Compass PenPoint literary arts magazine is a student-edited and produced anthology, “created for the students, by the students.”
-The goal of the PenPoint magazine is to showcase the writing and artistic skills of homeschooled teens throughout the DC metropolitan area.
-The Spring 2019 issue can be viewed here.
+Compass’ PenPoint Literary and Art Magazine is a student-edited and produced anthology, “created for students, by students.”
+The goal of PenPoint is to showcase the writing and artistic skills of homeschooled teens throughout the US.
+Read below for more information.

-The “Literarians” writing and editorial board is a home for students who love to write, who love to read writing, and who love to share writing with others.
-The board serves as a community for serious student writers who promote literary collaboration and provide feedback to boost creativity and artistic development.
-They build their own, individual writing portfolios while also assuming editorial roles for the PenPoint publication.
+The PenPoint staff is made up of students who love to write, create, edit, and collaborate with other writers and artists.
+The staff creates a community for serious student writers and artists who promote collaboration and provide feedback to boost creativity and artistic development.
+They build their own, individual portfolios while also taking on professional-level roles for the PenPoint publication.

-Authors and artists of all submissions to the magazine, whether selected for final publication or not, will be offered at least one work session with a student member of the editorial board to receive feedback on how to strengthen their work.
+Authors and artists of all submissions to the magazine, whether selected for final publication or not, will be offered at least one work session with a student member of the staff to receive feedback on how to strengthen their work.
 This collaboration creates a friendly, supportive environment where a student passionate about writing or art can receive peer opinions about their work.
-Guest contributors may contact Compass to be put in touch with the PenPoint editorial board.